Finns Party: 2010s

 There have also been Finns Party candidates who are members of Blood & Honour.
 Finns Party councillor Risto Helin was photographed wearing a Blood & Honour shirt and he donated Adolf Hitler paraphernalia to an affiliated skinhead club in Vaasa.

-In a judgement given on 8 June 2012, MP Jussi Halla-aho, then Chairperson of the Administration Committee was found guilty by the Supreme Court of both disturbing religious worship and ethnic agitation for statements he made about Muhammad in his blog.
+In a judgement given on 8 June 2012 MP, Jussi Halla-aho, then Chairperson of the Administration Committee, was found guilty by the Supreme Court of Finland of disturbing religious worship and ethnic agitation for statements he made about Muhammad in his blog.

 In October 2013, it was reported that MP James Hirvisaari, had invited far-right activist Seppo Lehto as his guest to the parliament.
 During his visit, Lehto made several Nazi salutes, including at least one instance where Hirvisaari took a photo of Lehto performing the Nazi salute from the spectator gallery overlooking the Parliament House's Session Hall.
 Photos and videos of Lehto performing the Nazi salute in the Parliament House were then distributed on Lehto's public Facebook page and on YouTube.
 After newspapers broke news of the incident, Speaker of the Parliament Eero Heinäluoma issued a notice of censure to Hirvisaari for the incident and the Finns Party leadership unanimously decided to expel Hirvisaari from the party, citing multiple cases of acting against the party's interest.

 Hirvisaari then became affiliated with the Change 2011 party as the party's MP, until he was unseated in the parliamentary election of 2015.

 The party's Ruovesi municipal chapter's official postal address had Nazi flags hanging in the windows in 2019.
 The chapter chairperson denied that the flags were his.